the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 Electronic data requires much more active upkeep.
 Electronic data can *if manged properly* be more resilient to physical threats such as fire and flooding as it can frequently be backed up in multiple locations.
-A hard drive or even a solid state drive however cannot be left in a draw for a decade or more and have a high likelihood of working without some amount of bitrot or compatability issue when plugged back in.
+A hard drive, or even a solid state drive, however, cannot be left in a draw for a decade or more and have a high likelihood of working without some amount of bit-rot or compatibility issue when plugged back in.

 Lab notebooks perform an archival function and proprietary formats are antithetical to this as they assume the institution which can act as a gatekeeper to the use of the proprietary format will outlive the need to archive the material.
 When choosing an archival format one seeks to maximize the likelihood that one can recover the relevant information from that format.